More on Loehe

-Wilhelm Loehe was born on February 8, 1808 in Fürth to middle-class
+Wilhelm Loehe was born on February 8, 1808 in Fürth to middle-class businessman Johann Loehe

-Walthelm of Fürth.
-Wilhelm was eight years old when his father died,
+and Maria Barbara, the daughter of Mayor Walthelm of Fürth.
+Wilhelm was eight years old when his

-She was a devout, loving woman with a pietistic bent who encouraged him
+devout, loving woman with a pietistic bent who encouraged him to study theology, and he attended

-Melanchthon School in Nürnberg.
-After graduation he studied theology and
+the Latin school in Fürth and then the Melanchthon School in Nürnberg.
+After graduation he studied

-trends of the day, but he was a man of strong personal conviction.
+the ladder of success had he conformed to the religious trends of the day, but he was a man of strong

 In 1830, Loehe performed very well on his exams, but his trial sermon which was based entirely